 If you're buying a used car with a reasonable deposit of 10% or more, then your car may never be worth less than the amount that you owe with Hire Purchase, which would make GAP insurance unnecessary.

 GAP insurance is more important with PCP finance than Hire Purchase because you're paying off the finance balance more slowly due the large optional final payment.

 VT applies to both new and used cars that have been financed using PCP finance or Hire Purchase.
 To hand a financed car back early under Voluntary Termination, you must have paid at least half of the ‘Total amount payable’ on the finance.
 This includes not only the amount you borrowed, but all the interest and fees applied on top.

-In contrast, the 50% point is around the middle of a Hire Purchase contract, as you pay the debt off faster with this type of contract.
+The 50% point is around the middle of a Hire Purchase contract, as you pay the debt off faster with this type of contract.
 This is because the deposit and monthly payments cover the whole value of the car with Hire Purchase and there's no large final payment left until the end.

 While drivers using PCP finance and Hire Purchase have a legal right to end these finance contracts early in certain circumstances, many finance companies may try to prevent - or at least delay - you from doing this.